K-Dense-AI/claude-skills-mcp/docs/testing.md

 - "Find skills for protein structure prediction"
 - "Search for drug discovery tools"

-You should see Claude invoke the `search_skills` tool in its chain of thought.
+You should see Claude invoke the `find_helpful_skills` tool in its chain of thought.

 ### Option 2: MCP Inspector (Debugging)